An Ontology-Based Recommender System with an Application to the Star Trek Television Franchise: Materials and Methods

-The softness control parameter $p$ is discussed at length in Jimenez et al.~\cite{Jimenez2016}.
-Suffice it to say here that maximal ``softness'' is obtained in the limit as $p$ approaches $0^{+}$ (making $S_{t,s}^p \rightarrow 1$ for any $t$ and $s$), maximal ``crispness'' is obtained in the limit as $p$ approaches $\infty$ (making $S_{t,s}^p \rightarrow 1$, if $t = s$, and 0 otherwise), while setting $p=1$ leaves the values of $S(x,y)$ unmolested.
-Several remarks are in order.
-First, soft cardinality $\left\lwavy\vphantom X \cdot \right\lwavy$ generalizes the set theoretic notion of cardinality defined above to non-whole number values by exploiting pairwise similarities between entities in the calculation of item cardinality.
-Classical cardinality, $\mid \cdot \mid$, by contrast, is confined to the whole numbers.
+The softness control parameter $p$ is discussed at length in Jimenez~et~al.~\cite{Jimenez2016}.
+Suffice it to say here that maximal ``softness'' is obtained in the limit as $p$ approaches $0^{+}$ (making $S_{t,s}^p \rightarrow 1$ for any~$t$ and~$s$), maximal ``crispness'' is obtained in the limit as~$p$ approaches~$\infty$ (making $S_{t,s}^p \rightarrow 1$, if~$t = s$, and~0 otherwise), while setting $p = 1$ leaves the values of $S(x,y)$ unmolested.
+Note that soft cardinality, $\left\lwavy\vphantom X \cdot \right\lwavy$, generalizes the set theoretic notion of cardinality defined above to non-whole number values by exploiting pairwise similarities between entities in the calculation of item cardinality.
+Classical~cardinality, $\mid \cdot \mid$, by~contrast, is confined to the whole~numbers.

-The cardinality-based coefficient that we employ is the cosine index integrated with soft cardinality:
+The cardinality-based coefficient that we employ is the cosine index integrated with soft~cardinality: